gbouras13/plassembler/README.md

 ## Automated Bacterial Plasmid Assembly Program

 `plassembler` is a program that is designed for automated & fast assembly of plasmids in  bacterial genomes that have been hybrid sequenced with long read & paired-end short read sequencing.
 It was originally designed for Oxford Nanopore Technologies long reads, but will also work with Pacbio reads.
+As of v1.3.0, it should also work well for long-read only assembled genomes (although we would still recommend getting short reads too if you can).

 If you are assembling a small number of bacterial genomes manually, I would recommend starting by using [Trycycler](https://github.com/rrwick/Trycycler) to recover the chromosome before using Plassembler to recover plasmids, especially the small ones.
-If you have more genomes or want to assemble your genomes in a more automated way, try [dragonflye](https://github.com/rpetit3/dragonflye), especially if you are used to Shovill, or my own work-in-progress pipeline [hybracter](https://github.com/gbouras13/hybracter) that is more appropriate for large datasets.
+If you have more genomes or want to assemble your genomes in a more automated way, try [dragonflye](https://github.com/rpetit3/dragonflye), especially if you are used to Shovill, or even better my own pipeline [hybracter](https://github.com/gbouras13/hybracter) that is more appropriate for large datasets and implemented Plassembler in it.

 Additionally, I would recommend reading the following guides to bacterial genome assembly regardless of whether you want to use Plassembler:
 *  [Trycycler](https://github.com/rrwick/Trycycler/wiki/Guide-to-bacterial-genome-assembly)